awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-lambdaauthorizer.md

 *Valid values*: `1.0` or `2.0`
 *Type*: String
 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `EnableFunctionDefaultPermissions`   <a name="sam-httpapi-lambdaauthorizer-enablefunctiondefaultpermissions"></a>
+By default, the HTTP API resource is not granted permission to invoke the Lambda authorizer\.
+Specify this property as `true` to automatically create permissions between your HTTP API resource and your Lambda authorizer\.
+*Type*: Boolean
+*Required*: No
+*Default value*: `false`
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `EnableSimpleResponses`   <a name="sam-httpapi-lambdaauthorizer-enablesimpleresponses"></a>